 A clinic with a good price/quality ratio may charge anywhere from £3000 to £9000 for a transplant on a patient with moderate hair loss (which would involve 500-3000 hairs) and between £5000 to £15000 for the same procedure on one with more extensive hair loss (1200-7000 hairs).

-While the cost can seem daunting at first to some, the returns in new opportunities which the regained self-confidence will bring are likely to be higher.
-When paying for a hair transplant, you are doing much more than buying a service, you are making a long term investment in your image and self-esteem, one which may bring considerable rewards in both personal and professional areas of your life.
+While the cost can seem daunting at first, the returns in new opportunities which the regained self-confidence will bring are likely to be higher.
+When paying for a hair transplant, you are doing much more than buying a service, you are making a long term investment in your image and self-esteem; one which may bring considerable rewards in both personal and professional areas of your life.

-The hair transplant surgery is not painful at all!
-A local anesthetic is used to numb your entire scalp, so you will not feel a thing.
-You will also be offered a mild sedative, so you are able to lay back and relax for the duration of the procedure, thinking about your glorious future mane.
-During recovery, you may experience some tenderness in the area, which is usually resolved with pain medication.
+No!
+The surgery is not painful at all!
+A local anaesthetic is used to numb your entire scalp.
+You won’t feel a thing.
+You will also be offered a mild sedative so you are able to lay back and relax for the duration of the procedure, thinking about your glorious future mane.
+During recovery, you may experience some tenderness in the area, which is usually resolved with basic pain medication.

 Like all surgical procedures, hair transplants have some risks associated with them, such as bleeding, itching, swelling, numbness, infection (folliculitis) or inflammation of the scalp (usually prevented and treated with antibiotics and/or anti-inflammatory medication).
 Pain or tenderness may occur during the healing process, which can be kept under control with over the counter medication.
 Finally, scarring and shock loss (temporary loss of original hair from the transplant area) may happen, but they are not frequent occurrences.

-You should ensure that the clinic offers sufficient support and aftercare to see you through recovery and on your way to your lovely new hair style.
+Wimpole Clinic will ensure full support and aftercare to see you through recovery and on your way to your lovely new hair style.

-If by the second or third week since the surgery, you start noticing that the newly implanted hair is falling out, do not panic as this is a perfectly normal part of the process and in no way a sign that the transplant didn’t take.
+If by the second or third week since the surgery you notice that the newly implanted hair is falling out, do not panic.
+This is a perfectly normal part of the process and in no way a sign that the transplant didn’t take.
 It should start growing back in 6 to 9 months, although for some patients, it might take a bit longer.

-If you have decided that a surgical procedure is not something you would be willing to undertake, no need to start pulling your hair out, as there are other, non-surgical options out there to help with your hair loss, such as Platelet-Rich Plasma (PRP) therapy, laser treatment, medication, natural remedies and sometimes even mere lifestyle changes, such as reducing stress, improving your diet and quitting smoking.
+If you have decided that a surgical procedure is not something you want, no need to start pulling your hair out (!) as there are other, non-surgical options to help with your hair loss, such as Platelet-Rich Plasma (PRP) therapy, laser treatment, medication, natural remedies and sometimes even mere lifestyle changes, such as reducing stress, improving your diet and quitting smoking.